horizontalsystems/blockchain-crypto-guides/DeFi/1-defi-explained.md

     DeFi projects are decentralized which in many cases mean that service is not directly tied to some legal entity or corporation.
 It also usually means that service is not really regulated by any government authority or agency.

     To raise funds, DeFi projects generally conduct so called token sale via a process such as ICO (Initial Coin Offering) or similar.
 In simple terms, the ICO is an equivalent of public stock listing (IPO), but a process that is open to all and hassle-free.
-During the ICO the project sells a project-specific Ethereum token which typically represents the vote weight or profit share in that 'to be' DeFi project.
+During the ICO the project sells a project-specific Ethereum token which typically represents the vote weight or profit share in that DeFi project.

     The ICO takes place on Ethereum blockchain and typically open to anyone, unconditionally.
 Anyone in possession of Ethereum or some other cryptocurrency can typically invest in those projects by buying the token during the sale.
 While many solid projects raised funds this way, there were also a lot of ICOs raising funds on empty promises.